cmllr/redundancy/README.md

 ------------

 for server:
-- PHP 5.5.x is recommended
+- PHP 5.5.x is required
 - PHP GD modules
 - PHP zip modules
+- PHP mcrypt modules
+- cUrl enabled in PHP
 - MySQL(i) or equivalent

 for client:
-- Javascript support
+- JavaScript support

 License and components
 ----------------------